VigneshVSV/hololinked/README.md

     "minimum": 0.001
 },
 ```
-The URL path `../spectrometer/..` in href field is taken from the `instance_name` which was specified in the `__init__`.
+The URL path segment `../spectrometer/..` in href field is taken from the `instance_name` which was specified in the `__init__`.
 This is a mandatory key word argument to the parent class `Thing` to generate a unique name for the instance.
 One should use URI compatible strings.
 The usage for Web of Things applications will be more systematically discussed in How-Tos for the beginner.

 ##### Specify methods as actions